-This Policy applies to students, employees, appointees, or third parties, whenever the misconduct occurs:
+This Policy applies to students, employees, appointees, or third-parties, whenever the misconduct occurs:

-- On College property;

-- or Off College property if:

-- The conduct was in connection with a college or college-recognized program or activity; or the conduct may have the effect of creating a hostile environment for a member of the College community.
+- 1. On College property; or - 2.
+Off College property if: - The conduct was in connection with a college or college-recognized program or activity; or - b.
+The conduct may have the effect of creating a hostile environment for a member of the College community.